George Stacy: Spider-Geddon

+Spider-Man Noir

+Spider-Man Noir: The Gwen Stacy Affair introduces an evil alternate version of George Stacy who is a corrupt cop with Nazi sympathies, who is killed by Spider-Man, before Spider-Man is hired by Stacy's daughter Gwen to investigate his death.
+George is then resurrected as a power-stealing zombie who steals Spider-Man's powers and replaces him as a more criminal Spider-Man Noir, before he is shot, killed, and unmasked by Gwen, who is shocked to learn what she has done.

 Ultimate Marvel

 A character based on George Stacy named John Stacy appears in Ultimate Spider-Man (vol. 1).
 This version is much younger than George, has brown hair, is more athletic, is estranged from his daughter Gwen Stacy, and has a troubled marriage.
 Additionally, he is not a fan of Spider-Man, but admires his vigilante work.
 John later sacrifices himself to save a child from a bank robber posing as Spider-Man.

 Ultimate Universe

-An alternate universe variant of George Stacy appears in Ultimate Spider-Man (vol. 3) #16.
+An alternate universe version of George Stacy appears in Ultimate Spider-Man (vol. 3) #16.
 This version became Mysterio instead of a police officer before being killed by the Maker's Council.

 In other media

 Television

 George Stacy as depicted in The Spectacular Spider-Man.